HEHFB PILOT Program

 Corbin I. Carpenter, Esquire: General Counsel: Corbinc@386beale.com

-Upon submittal of a PILOT application, all application fees associated therewith must be paid in full prior to the scheduling of the Submittal Conference (as hereinafter defined).
+Upon submission of any PILOT application, all application fees associated therewith must be paid in full prior to the HEHFB staff scheduling the Submittal Conference (as hereinafter defined) and the Applicant subsequently appearing before the Board of Directors for consideration for approval.

-The Applicant acknowledges and agrees that any and all paid PILOT application fees are non-refundable.
+The Applicant acknowledges and agrees that any and all PILOT application fees paid to the HEHFB are final and non-refundable, including if the Applicant voluntarily withdraws the PILOT application after submission and payment is tendered.